kkdt/qrmi/README.md

 ## Broadcast Style

 In a broadcast-style interaction, the binded remote object (i.e. the API implementation) will be the receiving end.
-The `RabbitConsumer` will be the annotation that facilitate this interaction.
+The `RabbitRemoteConsumer` will be the annotation that facilitate this interaction.

 To reference the pub/sub pattern, implementations of a broadcast API will be subscribing to RabbitMQ for messages from publishers.
 Publishers, in this scenario, are any clients/services that have located the API over RabbitMQ and send messages via a stub/proxy reference to the remote API.